airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/pagination.md

 ### Cursor

-The `CursorPaginationStrategy` outputs a token by evaluating its `cursor_value` string with the following parameters:
+The `CursorPagination` outputs a token by evaluating its `cursor_value` string with the following parameters:

 - `response`: The decoded response
 - `headers`: HTTP headers on the response